With a new UI, specialist modes, and so much more, Sidekick 26 is an even smarter approach to reverse engineering.

 Agentic architecture

-• Skills — reusable playbooks for situations like “hunt for use-after-free” or “recover types in stripped Go.”
-Load based on context.
+With the direct integration of skills, you can reuse existing playbooks for situations like “hunt for use-after-free” or “recover types in stripped Go binaries.”

 Revamped UI